 Discover Heidelberg, a historic and vibrant German university town, on a full-day excursion, disembarking in Frankfurt after breakfast for your transfer.
 Rebuilt in the 18th century after the French nearly leveled it, Heidelberg remained mostly unharmed during WWII—and today allures visitors with its enchanting architecture, a rich literary heritage, and striking river-side panoramas.

 Upon arrival, visit the impressive ruins of the city's Gothic castle, which offers an expansive view of the surrounding area.
 Then, enjoy lunch in a traditional Gasthaus (a small inn with a restaurant and bar) that has been part of Heidelberg's Old Town for centuries.
 Continue exploring during a walking tour of Heidelberg, followed by time on your own before returning to the ship.
+Dinner is included tonight.

 First thing this morning, enjoy a fitting introduction to your next port of call, Wertheim, as you finish cruising with an exclusive Discovery Series glassblowing demonstration.

-Then, step ashore for a walking tour of Wertheim, a charming fairy-tale town located at the meeting of the Main and Tauber rivers—and admire the imposing ruins of its castle, set on a hill overlooking the town.
+You'll then set out for a walking tour of Wertheim, a charming fairy-tale town located at the meeting of the Main and Tauber rivers—and admire the imposing ruins of its castle, set on a hill overlooking the town.
 The rest of the morning is yours to explore Wertheim on your own.
 Climb the stairs to the castle and follow the trail around the castle walls, or visit its renowned Glass Museum, where exhibitions display the town's long and proud tradition of glass production.

 In the early afternoon, head to the home of a local family for a traditional Kaffeeklatsch to share coffee and cake, and experience what life is like for a typical family in this section of Europe, during an exclusive Discovery Series Home-Hosted Visit.